ablestack/reactive-domain-objects/TECHNICAL.md

       ignore: boolean, // --------------------------> // A source node can be ignored

-      makeRDOCollectionKey: { // -------------------> // If makeRDOCollectionKey creation methods not supplied
+      makeRdoCollectionKey: { // -------------------> // If makeRdoCollectionKey creation methods not supplied
         fromSourceElement: (sourceNode) => string;    // a default key creation method will be supplied which
         fromRdoElement: (rdo) => string;    // assumes an `id` field id available (or an error will be thrown) },
-      makeRDO: (sourceNode) => any;                   // Use when RDOs are contained in a parent collection
+      makeRdo: (sourceNode) => any;                   // Use when RDOs are contained in a parent collection
                                                       // so they can be automatically instantiated as items are added to the }                                                 // source collection ]